 Bialy’s Wellness Foundation was started in 2014 and named after Bialy, a severely abused stray puppy rescued just before Christmas.
 Bialy was only two months old when she was found with a wound on her neck and a fractured T11 vertebrate.
 She received extensive therapy for her injuries and worked with behaviorists and trainers to ease her anxiety from early trauma.
 She was co-adopted by two loving families.
 Although Bialy passed away in 2014, her spirit and legacy continues to inspire the work and mission of the foundation.

-Want to help LaCroix and other dogs with special needs, paralysis and spina bifida?
-Please share his story AND make a donation to ALIVE Rescue and/or Bialy’s Wellness Foundation.
+Want to help dogs with special needs, paralysis and spina bifida?
+Please share LaCroix’s story AND make a donation to ALIVE Rescue and/or Bialy’s Wellness Foundation.
 Your donation to ALIVE will support their ongoing rescue efforts including rehoming, spaying and neutering more dogs from the same location.
-A donation to Bialy’s Wellness Foundation will help cover LaCroix’s ongoing supportive care, therapy, and his next cart, which he will need very soon.
+A donation to Bialy’s Wellness Foundation will help cover ongoing supportive care, equipment, and therapy for dogs with special needs.

 Bialy’s Wellness Foundation raises funds through events and an e-commerce store where they sell some of the most adorable merchandise around!

 UPDATE: READ AN UPDATE ON LACROIX HERE.

 LaCroix is part of The Specials, an award-winning blog series focusing on special needs pet adoption.
 Senior pets, those with chronic medical issues, behavioral or temperament concerns as well as overlooked or misunderstood breeds like Pits and black cats.
 If not for the courage and compassion of their adopters, many of these animals might have been euthanized in shelters or died alone and hungry on the streets.
 You can read more special needs adoption posts here.